piero2c/ReleModified/README.md

 # ReleModified

-Modification of the Rele theme for xfwm4
+This is a modification of the [Rele theme](https://www.xfce-look.org/content/show.php/Rele?content=77260) for xfwm4 in order to match my current setup.